Apr 26, 2022

 Content management systems (CMS) enable you to build professional websites and manage web content through editing and publishing.
 You can choose from different CMS options available, such as WordPress, Blogger, and Joomla!.

 WooCommerce is a plugin you can use with WordPress for your business website.
 It’s a free and highly customizable open-source eCommerce platform.
-Small and medium-sized enterprises can take advantage of its vast array of free and paid third-party plugins and themes for their stores.
+Any kinds of enterprises can take advantage of its vast array of free and paid third-party themes as well as extensions.

 There’s also a built-in blogging function that makes it easy for you to post content and strengthen your branding.
 While it integrates smoothly with WordPress, WooCommerce is a far more technical platform that requires at least some coding knowledge and technical skills.